ProgrammingMY/telegram-bot-todolist/README.md

 ## delete activity
 /delete - delete an activity from username

+## reset activities
+/reset - reset all the activities from username

 ### scheduler (SOON)
 run overall summary activities for yesterday, reset back the database